Table of Contents

-Giloy, Guduchi or Amrita is very effective and well-known medicinal herb of Ayurveda.
-Giloy consists of the stem of plant Tinospora cordifolia.
-The stem can be used both fresh and dried form but when using as single drug it is better to use the fresh stem as it is more effective compared to the dried form.
+Giloy, Guduchi or Amrita is a very effective and well-known medicinal herb of Ayurveda.
+Giloy consists of the stem of the plant Tinospora cordifolia.
+The stem can be used both fresh and dried form when using a single drug it is better to use the fresh stem as it is more effective compared to the dried form.

 Giloy is also known as Amrita or Amrit due to its significant rejuvenative, enhancing energy and vitality improving properties.
 It enhances the immune system, reduces cholesterol and helps to stabilize blood sugar levels.
 It is as an adaptogen and increases resistance to stress, both emotional and physical.
 It increases energy and yet relaxes tension.
 The herb is considered bitter, hot in effect, nutritive and a Rasayana.

-Andrographis paniculata Nees (Acanthaceae) contains andrographolides, which are based on the aglycone andrographolide and its derivatives, such asnneoandrographolide, deoxyandrographolide, andrographiside, andropaniside and others.
+Andrographis paniculata Nees (Acanthaceae) contains andrographolides, which are based on the aglycone andrographolide and its derivatives, such as asnneoandrographolide, deoxy andrographolide, and rographiside, and ropaniside and others.

-Chiraita or Swertia chirata, is used traditionally for purification of vitiated blood, chronic skin diseases, poisoning, chronic fevers, anaemia, and oedema.
+Chiraita or Swertia chirata, is used traditionally for purification of vitiated blood, chronic skin diseases, poisoning, chronic fevers, anemia, and oedema.
 It is also given for cough, intrinsic hemorrhage and affections of the urinary tract.
-It has anthelmintic, astringent, bitter tonic, blood purifying, febrifuge, stomachic, antidiarrheal, antispasmodic activities.
-Chirayata is tonic for heart, liver, and eyes.
+It has anthelmintic, astringent, bitter Tonic, blood purifying, febrifuge, stomachic, antidiarrheal, antispasmodic activities.
+Chirayata is tonic for the heart, the liver, and eyes.
 It is useful in toxic blood, enlarged spleen.
-It is used to treat liver, catarrh, intestinal spasms, anemia, indigestion, and diabetes.
+It is used to treat the liver, catarrh, intestinal spasms, anemia, indigestion, and diabetes.

-Katuka (Synonyms: Picrorhiza kurroa, Tikta, Tiktarohi, Kutki, Katuka rohini, Katuku rohini, Kadugurohini) is a perennial, hairy herb found in north-western Himalayas from Kashmir to Sikkim.
+Katuka (Synonyms: Picrorhiza kurroa, Tikta, Tiktarohi, Kutki, Katuka Rohini, Katuku Rohini, Kadugurohini) is a perennial, hairy herb found in the north-western Himalayas from Kashmir to Sikkim.
 The main constituent of the rhizomes are Glucoside (Picrorhizin).
-The rhizomes of plant are dried and used for medicinal purpose.
+The rhizomes of the plant are dried and used for medicinal purpose.

-Neem is used to treat intestinal worms, heat-rash, boils, wounds, jaundice, leprosy, skin disorders, stomach ulcers, chicken pox, malarial fever etc. The bark of tree is used in Ayurveda for treatment of skin diseases, excessive pitta, excessive kapha, toxins in body, bleeding disorders and healing of wounds.
-The active constituents of neem are mainly triterpenoids, sterols, bitter principles nimbin and nimbiol.
+Neem is used to treat intestinal worms, heat-rash, boils, wounds, jaundice, leprosy, skin disorders, stomach ulcers, chicken pox, malarial fever, etc. The bark of the tree is used in Ayurveda for the treatment of skin diseases, excessive pitta, excessive kapha, toxins in the body, bleeding disorders and healing of wounds.
+The active constituents of neem are the main triterpenoids, sterols, bitter principles Nimbin and nimbiol.

 Neem Root bark and young fruits are astringent, tonic and antiperiodic (prevent recurrence of diseases).

-Ashwagandha / Indian ginseng / Indian winter cherry, refers to the roots of a medicinal plant Withania somnifera.
-It has antidepressant effect on central nervous system and stimulant effect on brain and reduces anxiety and stress.
-As it is sedative and tonic, it helps in nervous weakness, fainting, giddiness and insomnia.
+Ashwagandha / Indian ginseng / Indian winter cherry refers to the roots of a medicinal plant Withania somnifera.
+It has an antidepressant effect on the central nervous system and stimulant effect on the brain and reduces anxiety and stress.
+As it is sedative and Tonic, it helps in nervous weakness, fainting, giddiness, and insomnia.
 It helps to gain weight and improves body immunity to keep away infections.

 Tulsi is pungent, bitter, cardiac tonic and hot.
-It stimulates digestion, and cures obstinate skin diseases including leprosy, dysuria, vitiation of blood and pain in the sides of chest.
+It stimulates digestion and cures obstinate skin diseases including leprosy, dysuria, vitiation of blood and pain in the sides of the chest.
 It alleviates Kapha and Vata.
 It also cures poisoning, parasitic infection, vomiting, svasa (asthma), piles and pain in eyes.

 Brahmi / Bacopa monnieri, is bitter (Tikta), astringent (Kashaya) in taste (Ras), light (Laghu), unctuous (Snigdha) in qualities (Guna).
-It is pungent (Katu) after digestion (Vipak) and Cool in potency.
-Brahmi balances Vata, Pitta and Kapha Dosha.
-It works on seven Dhatu of body.
-Brahmi is especially beneficial for mind.
-It is a nervine tonic, sedative, rejuvenative, anticonvulsant and anti-inflammatory.
+It is pungent (Katu) after digestion (Vipak) and Cools in potency.
+Brahmi balances Vata, Pitta, and Kapha Dosha.
+It works on seven Dhatu of the body.
+Brahmi is especially beneficial for the mind.
+It is a nervine Tonic, sedative, rejuvenative, anticonvulsant and anti-inflammatory.

 Ayurvedic Action / Karma